emmanueldev247/radiance-smart-city/README.md

-# Radiance Smart City 2.0
+# Radiance Smart City

-Welcome to the Radiance Smart City 2.0 project repository.
+Welcome to the Radiance Smart City project repository.
 This real estate solution integrates cutting-edge technology to enhance security, energy efficiency, and emergency response systems.

 ## Features

 ### 1. Security
 - **Boom Barrier System**: A sophisticated security measure using RFID technology.
-Access is granted only to valid cardholders, and the boom barrier can be controlled by security personnel using remotes.
+Access is granted only to valid cardholders, and the boom barrier can be controlled by security personnels using remotes.

 ### 2. Energy Savings